pommicket/bootstrap/00/README.md

 - `0f 8c 0f 00 00 00` `jl 0x400136`

 This checks if the character code is greater than the character code for the digit 9, and jumps to a different part of the code if so.
-This different part of the code will handle the case of the hex digits `a` through `f`.
+That part will handle the case of the hex digits `a` through `f`.

 - `48 b8 d0 ff ff ff ff ff ff ff` `mov rax, -48`